isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 having two different clients compete for the same address.
-When using the default settings, the server returns a configuration error when it finds two or more reservations for the same IP address within a subnet in the Kea configuration file.
-The :ref:`hooks-host-cmds` hook returns an error in response to the :isccmd:`reservation-add` command when it detects that the reservation exists in the database for the IP address for which the new reservation is being added.
+When using the default settings, the server returns a configuration error when it finds two or more reservations for the same IP address within a subnet in the Kea configuration file. :ischooklib:`libdhcp_host_cmds.so` returns an error in response to the :isccmd:`reservation-add` command when it detects that the reservation exists in the database for the IP address for which the new reservation is being added.